 What is the Fastest Way to Increase Lung Capacity at Home?

-The fastest ways to increase lung capacity include regular cardiovascular exercises like jogging, swimming, or cycling.
+The fastest ways to increase lung capacity include regular cardiovascular exercises, such as jogging, swimming, or cycling.
 Breathing exercises, such as diaphragmatic breathing and pursed-lip breathing, are also effective.

-Additionally, practicing with an incentive spirometer or engaging in activities that emphasize breath control, like singing or playing wind instruments, can help.
+Additionally, practicing with an incentive spirometer or engaging in activities that emphasize breath control, such as singing or playing wind instruments, can also be beneficial.

 What are the Signs of Poor Lung Function?